areding/6420-pymc/intro.md

 PyMC often has more than one way to do the same thing.
 I'm also learning as I go, so these solutions will not be perfect!
 Everyone is welcome to contribute if you have a better way to code something.
 You can file an issue on Github, make a post on the class forums, email me, or submit a pull request.

-## Future plans
+## Current progress

 Right now I'm working on redoing the "Codes for Unit X" files from the [supporting material page](https://www2.isye.gatech.edu/isye6420/supporting.html).
+For this first pass, I'm mostly just recreating the models as closely as possible to the professor's original examples, vectorizing them where possible.
+Eventually, I'd like to go through and update them with current best practices, because PyMC complains about a lot of these models and some reparameterization could help.
+Prior and posterior predictive checks, which were barely talked about in the original course, could help guide the reparameterizations.

 The remaining incomplete files are:

 ### Unit 5